kainiemi/kinect-bits/FloorRemovalSample/README.md

 m_pCoordinateMapper->MapDepthFrameToCameraSpace(size, (UINT16*)srcDepthFrame, size, m_pCameraSpacePoints);
 ```

+**Calculating distance to the floor plane**

-Now that depth pixels place in camera space is known, distance can be calculated using basic point-plane distance equation.
+Now that depth pixels position in camera space is known, distance to the floor can be calculated using basic point-plane distance equation.

 ```C++
 CameraSpacePoint s;